 From the graph above it can be seen that the best density is at the 3rd Fermentation Time of 0.9939 gr / ml, which is the closest to the density of ethanol which is 0.789 gr / ml.
 For the best refractive index, the third day of fermentation is 1.33301 which is closest to the refractive index of ethanol, which is 1.361.
-Whereas the best bioethanol content is also at the third day of fermentation which is 4.01% so that it can be concluded that the best bioethanol content is at the third fermentation affects the value of ethanol which is a long as fermentation, the bioethanol content increases to a certain extent and then decreases [12].
+Whereas the best bioethanol content is also at the third day of fermentation which is 4.01% so that it can be concluded that the best bioethanol content is at the third fermentation time of the day.
+It can be concluded that the length of fermentation affects the value of ethanol which is as long as fermentation, the bioethanol content increases to a certain extent and then decreases [12].